Thomas J. Hodges, also known as Tom Bell and the “Outlaw Doc,” was a physician, stagecoach robber, and outlaw gang leader in California.

 Hodges was born in Alabama in 1826 and in an upstanding family in Rome, Tennessee.
-He received a good education, went to medical school and became a surgeon.
+He received a good education, went to medical school, and became a surgeon.
 Not long afterward, he joined the U.S. Army and fought in the Mexican-American War, where he served honorably as a non-commissioned officer and became an expert with a rifle and bayonet.

 He was said to have stood over six feet tall, had blue eyes, sandy hair, and a blond mustache and goatee.
-He was known for his natural leadership abilities and people were drawn to him.
+He was known for his natural leadership abilities, and people were drawn to him.

 When the war was over, he traveled westward to seek his fortune in the California Gold Rush.
-However, he soon found that making money in the gold mining industry was much harder than he imagined.
+However, he soon found that making money in the gold mining industry was much harder than imagined.
 He then tried his hand as a professional gambler making his way from one mining camp to another.
-He was not very good at this either and lost all his money.
+Unfortunately, he was not very good at this either and lost all his money.
 He then turned to crime and stole eleven mules, which he sold for a modest profit.
 However, he was tracked down and arrested.

-The next day, details of the brutal crime headlined the Marysville newspaper and the entire countryside was up in arms for Bell’s capture.
+The next day, details of the brutal crime headlined the Marysville newspaper, and the entire countryside was up in arms for Bell’s capture.
 Both a sheriff’s posse and citizen vigilantes conducted a massive search for the gang.

 One by one, Bell’s gang members were either caught or killed.
-By late September Bill Gristy was captured and under threat of being turned over to the irate lynch mob outside the jail, he confessed the location of Tom Bell.
+By late September, Bill Gristy was captured, and under threat of being turned over to the irate lynch mob outside the jail, he confessed the location of Tom Bell.
 The Stockton Sheriff then raced to arrest him, but he arrived too late.
-When he found Bell near Firebaugh’s Ferry outside Nevada City, California on October 4, 1856, an impromptu posse commanded by Judge George Gordon Belt, a Merced River rancher, had already hanged him from a tree.
+When he found Bell near Firebaugh’s Ferry outside Nevada City, California, on October 4, 1856, an impromptu posse commanded by Judge George Gordon Belt, a Merced River rancher, had already hanged him from a tree.

 The 26-year-old outlaw was given a chance to write a letter to his mother before he was executed.
 It read: